Carl Edwards Jr.: Tigres de Quintana Roo

 On May 5, 2025, Edwards signed with the Tigres de Quintana Roo of the Mexican League.
 In 14 starts for Quintana Roo, Edwards compiled a 5-2 record and 3.38 ERA with 60 strikeouts across 74 2/3 innings pitched.

 Texas Rangers (second stint)

 On July 22, 2025, Edwards signed a minor league contract with the Texas Rangers organization.
 In eight appearances (seven starts) for the Triple-A Round Rock Express, he posted a 2-1 record and 5.31 ERA with 44 strikeouts over 39 innings of work.
 On September 7, the Rangers selected Edwards' contract, adding him to their active roster.
 He made two scoreless appearances for Texas, recording four strikeouts across three innings pitched.
 Edwards was designated for assignment by the Rangers on September 19; he cleared waivers and was sent outright to Round Rock on September 23.
 He elected free agency on October 6.

+New York Mets

+On December 8, 2025, Edwards signed a minor league contract with the New York Mets.
+He was assigned to the Triple-A Syracuse Mets to begin the regular season, where he posted a 1–2 record and 5.29 ERA with 13 strikeouts over four starts.
+On April 24, 2026, the Mets selected Edwards' contract, adding him to their active roster.
+He made two appearances for New York, recording a 1.50 ERA with 11 strikeouts across six innings pitched.
+On April 30, Edwards was designated for assignment by the Mets.
+He cleared waivers and elected free agency on May 3.

+Detroit Tigers

+On May 8, 2026, Edwards signed a minor league contract with the Detroit Tigers and was assigned to the Triple-A Toledo Mud Hens.